Dimensional Analysis in Statistical Modelling: Introduction

+A natural statistical approach to these ideas is via the statistical invariance principle due to Hunt and Stein in unpublished work \citep[Chapter 6]{lehmann2010testing}.
+Despite the abstraction of Pearson's approach they articulated an important principal of modelling- that when a test of a hypothesis about a natural phenomenon based on a sample of measurements rejects the null hypothesis, that decision should not change if the data were transformed to a different scale, e.g. from Celsius (interval scale) to Fahrenheit (ratio scale).
+That led them to the statistical invariance principle: methods and models must transform coherently under measurement scale transformations.

+However, the link between DA and the statistical invariance does not seem to have been recognized until the work of Shen, Lin, and his co-investigators \citep{lin2013comment,shen2014dimensional,shen2015dimensional,shen2018conjugate,shen2019statistical}.
+They develop a theoretical framework for applying DA to statistical analysis and the design of experiments while showcasing the practical benefits through numerous examples involving physical quantities.
+In their framework, Buckingham's Pi-theorem plays the key role in unifying DA and the statistical invariance.
+In our paper, we extend their work in two ways: (1) elucidating the link between DA and the statistical invariance by removing the dependency on Buckingham's Pi-theorem and (2) in doing so, freeing ourselves from restricting to modelling physical quantities and ultimately embedding scientific modeling within a stochastic modeling framework in a general setting.

-This paper considers issues that arise specifically when $ X $ lies on an interval scale with values on the entire real line and when $ X $ lies on a ratio scale, that is, with non-negative values and with $ 0 $ having a meaning of ``nothingness\rq\rq.
-A good example to keep in mind is the dimension of ``temperature\rq\rq; it can be measured on the interval scale of Celsius in units of degrees Celsius ($^{\circ}C$) or on the ratio scale of Kelvin in units of degrees Kelvin ($^{\circ}K$), with $ 0^{\circ}K$ being taken as an absolute zero, unlike $ 0^{\circ}C$.
-We will see why, in developing statistical models, dimensions, scales and units cannot be ignored.
-In fact, Sections \ref{sec:uncstatistician}, \ref{sec:dimension}, and \ref{sec:new_transforming} provide examples of results that range from meaningless (e.g. in the calculation of the maximum likelihood) to incoherent in least squares modelling.
-These examples are discussed within a review of basic concepts in dimensional analysis, scales and units.
-In particular we explore the subjects of quantity calculus and the role of units in dimensional homogeneity.
+This paper considers issues that arise when $ X $ lies on an interval-scale with values on the entire real line and when $ X $ lies on a ratio-scale, that is, with non-negative values and a real origin $ 0 $ having a meaning of ``nothingness\rq\rq.
+A good example to keep in mind is the possible scales of temperature; it can be measured on the ratio-scale in units of degrees Kelvin ($^{\circ}K$), where $ 0^{\circ}K$ means all molecular momentum is lost.
+Alternatively, it can be measured on the interval-scale in units of degrees Celsius ($^{\circ}C$) where $0 ^{\circ}C$ means water freezes.
+The same probabilistic model cannot be used for both scales although often, in practice, the Gaussian model for the interval-scale is used as an approximation for the ratio-scale.

-We next review the basic elements of deterministic scientific modelling and their relevance to statistical modelling (see Section \ref{sec:relationships}).
-In the review, we see the celebrated contributions of the engineering scientist Edgar Buckingham \citep{buckingham1914physically}, the physical scientist Percy Bridgman \citep{bridgman1931dimensions} and the social scientist Luce \citep{luce1959possible}.